openwfm/wrf-fire/README.txt

 or real data, though. ifort for Linux can be downloaded from Intel free for non-commercial use.

-Download and install NETCDF first.
-The current and tested version is 4.0.
-Use the compilers you will use for wrf.
+Download NETCDF and install.
+The curent version is 4.0 Some hints:
+Set the environment variables CC FC and F90 to your compilers.
+Set the install location by something like
+./configure --prefix=/opt/netcdf
+(Of course, use your own location)

-Set environment variable to the top level netcdf directory like: setenv NETCDF /opt/wrf-libs/netcdf
+Set environment variable to the top level netcdf directory like: setenv NETCDF /opt/netcdf
-(of course, replace the path by the location of NETCDF)
+(Of course, replace the path by your location of NETCDF above)

-You also need to set the environment variables FC and F90 to your Fortran compiler.

-Developers can source env.csh with setup for some local machines.
+Developers can source env.csh with setup for some local machines where NETCDF is already installed.

 BUILDING